 - Competitors MUST be entered in the same age/experience level for ALL events entered. - Competitors MUST compete with a different form in each event entered. - All short weapon events are limited to single hand straightsword or broadsword.
 NO EXCEPTIONS - All long weapon events are limited to long staff and spear.
 NO EXCEPTIONS - All other weapons MUST be placed and competed in events noted as "other" or "open" weapons events. - All weapon events, including 2 person sets, are intended for traditional spring steel weapons unless the event name specifically indicates that it is a Wushu event.
 If in the Chief Judge's opinion the weapon being used does not meet the criteria of a traditional weapon, the Chief Judge will make a deduction of 0.05 point from the final score. - Examples of Southern Short Hand Systems include: Southern Praying Mantis, Bak Mei, Wu Mei, and Dragon Style.
 Competition is NOT limited to the styles mentioned.
 If in the individual judge's opinion the competitor is not exhibiting a Southern Short Hand form the judge will make a 0.05 point deduction to the score. - Examples of Southern Long Hand Systems include: Choy Li Fut, Hung Ga, Hung Mei, Lee Ga, Southern Shaolin, Fu Jow Pai, Hung Fut, Tiger Crane Style, & White Crane.
 Competition is NOT limited to the styles mentioned.
-If in the individual judge's opinion the competitor is not exhibiting a Southern Long Hand form the judge will make a 0.05 point deduction to the score. - For mass attack events, only adult competitors may be used as "dummies" on adult competition and ALL "dummies" in any mass attack event must be a registered competitor in the tournament.
+If in the individual judge's opinion the competitor is not exhibiting a Southern Long Hand form the judge will make a 0.05 point deduction to the score.

+• For mass attack events, only adult competitors may be used as "dummies" on adult competition and ALL "dummies" in any mass attack event must be a registered competitor in the tournament.
 Dummies may not participate in the tournament as only a "dummy" for another competitor's competition.
-All "dummies" used in competition do so at their own choosing and risk and cannot be forced to participate by anyone. - Group Tai Ji Quan divisions must contain a minimum of five (5) and a maximum of ten (10) members per team. - Forms learned in China containing characteristics not consistent with traditional kung fu forms should enter the Traditional Wushu Divisions available. - There are NO refunds for ANY reasons. - The Tournament Committee Reserves the right to combine categories within the same division.
+All "dummies" used in competition do so at their own choosing and risk and cannot be forced to participate by anyone.

+- Group Tai Ji Quan divisions must contain a minimum of five (5) and a maximum of ten (10) members per team. - There are NO refunds for ANY reasons. - The Tournament Committee Reserves the right to combine categories within the same division.

-JUDGE'S SCORING RANGE
+JUDGE'S SCORING RANGE 裁判判分範圍